AymDev/MessengerAzureBundle/README.md

 ## Stamps

-This transport provides 2 stamps:
+This transport provides a few stamps:

 ### AzureMessageStamp